-The changes in the hydrochar surface area and morphological properties following activation were also analyzed.
-It was found that BET specific surface area slightly increased with treatment, from 2.06 m2 g-1 in the raw sludge, 3.82 m2 g-1 for the hydrochar, and 5.18 m2 g-1 for AH50-30.
-Differences in surface morphology shown by SEM images (Fig. S2) suggested the difference between raw sludge and hydrochar but not significantly modified following the HTC process and hydrochar activation, as was also found by others (Huff and Lee, 2016).
+We also analyzed how activation affects the hydrochar surface area and morphological properties.
+The results show that, upon activation, the BET specific surface area increases slightly from 2.06 m2 g−1 in the raw sludge to 3.82 m2 g−1 in the hydrochar and 5.18 m2 g−1 in AH50-30.
+Different surface morphologies detected by SEM (see Fig. S2) suggest that, following HTC and hydrochar activation, raw sludge differs from hydrochar, although not significantly, which is consistent with the results of previous studies (Huff and Lee, 2016).

 Table 2.
-High-resolution XPS spectra of carbon and oxygen of the raw sludge, hydrochar, and activated hydrochars (produced at 10 : 1 mole ratio (H2O2/Fe2+)).
+Results of HR-XPS of carbon and oxygen in raw sludge, hydrochar, and activated hydrochars [produced at a 10 : 1 mole ratio (H2O2/Fe2+)].